 - Service is surprisingly slow, considering all they have to do is put beef or chicken on a tortilla in most cases.

 - The Burritos can get messy.

 Value: High.
-At $7-$8, this is a good way to fill up for less than you’d pay elsewhere.
+At about $8, this is a good way to fill up for less than you’d pay elsewhere.
 Portions are large, but not so much that you should feel sick after consumption.
 The rice and black beans help lower the density of the burritos and you have freedom to add as many or as few toppings as you desire.